Labour Market Research Group

 The group is led by Professor Gail Pacheco, who has expertise in applied econometrics, and is involved in a number of projects utilising administrative data.

 This project was commissioned by the Ministry for Women to provide up to date empirical investigation regarding the gender pay gap in NZ.
 Using the Household Labour Force Survey and Income Survey from Statistics NZ, we assessed the extent of the pay gap using the latest data (2015).
 We then decomposed this pay gap into what proportion could be explained by observable factors (such as age, education, job characteristics) and how much was unexplained.
 We also assessed the pay gap across the wage distribution, and conducted propensity score matching to compare observably similar males and females.
 The report for the Ministry for Women is available here , and we are continuing research work in this space.

 Key researchers: Chao Li, Gail Pacheco and Bill Cochrane

 This is a doctoral dissertation topic focused on assessing the employment impacts of higher minimum wages for youth.
 One of the primary aims of this research is to understand the contribution of administrative data in answering this research question.

 Key researchers: De Wet can der Westhuizen, supervised by Gail Pacheco and Tim Maloney

 This study examines the pay differential between temporary and permanent workers in NZ, utilising the Survey of Working Life (from Statistics NZ).
 Draft results are available in this mini report which has been co-produced by NZWRI and the Centre for Labour, Employment and Work (at Victoria University).

-Key staff: Gail Pacheco and Bill Cochrane
+Key researchers: Gail Pacheco and Bill Cochrane

 Impact of 20 hours free ECE